aramis-lab/clinicadl/docs/TSVTools.md

     Default value: `100`.

-  - `--MCI_sub_categories` (bool) is a flag that disables the special treatment of the MCI set and its subsets.
+  - `--no_mci_sub_categories` (bool) is a flag that disables the special treatment of the MCI set and its subsets.
   This will allow sets with more similar age and sex distributions, but it will cause data leakage for transfer learning tasks involving these sets.
-Default value: `False`.
+Default value: `True`.
   - `--p_age_threshold` (float) is the threshold on the p-value used for the T-test on age distributions.
   Default value: `0.80`.
   - `--p_sex_threshold` (float) is the threshold on the p-value used for the chi2 test on sex distributions.